SimGamerJen/FS25_CropControlOverride/README.md

 ## Disclaimer

-This is a beta release.
-Use a backup save when testing crop rule changes, blocked field resets, and reseed workflows.
+Use a backup save when making significant crop policy changes, resetting blocked NPC fields, or using reseed workflows.
+CCO changes active save configuration and can alter NPC field states when reset tools are confirmed.